IvicaPetrsoric/TrainingBluetooth/README.md

 # TrainingBluetooth

-TrainingBluetooth is a simple ChatApp based on Bluetooth.
+TrainingBluetooth is a ChatApp based on Bluetooth.
 Pair two devices and act as central/peripheral and send masseges to each other.
-Whole App is builded without Storyboards, only code with AutoLayout.
+Whole App is made without Storyboards, only code with AutoLayout.
 #
 Central screen:
 - Shows a collectionView with recived messages\n